- Check out our 12 accomplishments in 12 months!

-- JUST RELEASED!
-New report on proposed paid family and medical leave program in Massachusetts cites benefits, estimates costs.
+- New report on proposed paid family and medical leave program in Massachusetts shows women, Black, Latino/a, low-wage, and low-income workers are the least likely to get employer wage replacement.

 - To keep up with the latest happenings, join our mailing list!